dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/resources/index.md

 * Don't forget, HW3 will be graded only on completeness, not correctness.
 The solutions are available on Moodle.

+* Useful tip for adding Javadoc to a class, method, or constructor in
+  Eclipse: use Generate Element Comment from the Source menu.
+After writing your comments, use Format Element in the same menu to fix formatting.

 <!-- * [PowerPoint notes](class10b/class10b-review-session.pptx) -->
 <!-- * [Whiteboard notes](class10b/whiteboard.png) -->